Danielle Rousseau: Development

-Furlan is said to have asked for her character to be written out of the series because she did not want to travel to Hawaii to film her scenes, although she later called this an untrue rumor.
-The producers decided for Rousseau to be shot, with the possibility of her returning in season five.
-Co-show runners and executive producers Damon Lindelof and Cuse originally intended for Rousseau to get her own flashback episode in season four, however as a result of the Writer's Strike, this did not come to pass.
+Despite being aware of the deception, she was falsely informed by executive producer Carlton Cuse that "getting shot" would not be her character's death scene.
+Instead, he claimed it was to better set up her return later on.
+Furlan conceded to returning after personal attacks and repeated begging.
+But after this, she was informed by someone in the street that her character was legitimately killed off.
+This, as well as being recast without being informed in advance, upset her.

 When asked whether Rousseau would have a flashback in season five, Lindelof said that Rousseau's story would "definitively" be revealed, but that "to use the word flashback would be disingenuous".
 Cuse revealed that they were trying to steer away from the word flashback and were "embracing a whole new word".
 He explained that "there will still [...] be flashbacks and flash-forwards on the show, but we're going to do something different this year.
 We're going to mix it up."
 Instead of using flashbacks and flashforwards like in previous seasons, stories of the fifth season will play out both on and off the island stories in different points in time.
 The writers were supposedly scheduling an appearance by Furlan for the fifth season, but Furlan did not end up making an appearance.

-However, she returns in the form of Rousseau's "sideways" counterpart (who never crashed on the Island, lost Alex or went insane) in the sixth season.
+Between season four and five, the producers initially approached her agent with "more money than [she'd] ever made on the show".
+But she attempted to leverage her value by doubling the offer.
+She later expressed regret and wrote a letter to try and mend the situation by explaining her reasons for doing so, after years of mistreatment.
+Her lone season six appearance was initially supposed to span 3 episodes, but she remarked how a crew member told her it was "surplus" and then her role for the last two episodes was cut.
+Her return in season six was purely in the form of Rousseau's "sideways" counterpart (who never crashed on the Island, or lost Alex).